[fev/22]

 He proposed solutions using three different implementation techniques: Event listeners, Polling, and Process-oriented.
 For the process-oriented approach he uses his Esterel-inspired Abro.js and argues that it provides “a clear, explicit sequencing between the different states”.

-version, I felt motivated to also post a solution to the problem.
+version Atmos, I felt motivated to also post a solution to the

-The solution in Ceu is similar to his, and uses the par-or
+The solution in Atmos is similar to his, and uses the par-or

 and watching